fledge-iot/fledge/README.rst

 On Red Hat and CentOS distributions the required packages can be installed automatically with given `requirements.sh <requirements.sh>`_:
 ::
-	./requirements.sh
+	sudo ./requirements.sh

-You may need to use *sudo* upon your access rights.
+You should run this as a user with *sudo* access rights.

 Build
 -----